ChristianAHL/project_0-flicker_fusion_threshold-christian_alexis_luz/README.md

 #### Program Design
 This section will explain the general design of the program uploaded to the Teensy.
 Any other details may be seen as comments in the main.cpp source code file in the src folder or in code blocks within this section.
 It is also worth noting that variables were localized as much as possible within the function that they are to be used, to limit their unnecessary manipulation.
 A configuration section was also included in the upper section of the code for convenience.

-The main program loop's function is to constantly monitor the analog input coming in from pin 14 and to supply a 50% duty cycle (meaning 50% of the time on and 50% of the time off) signal to the LED through pin 12 to ahchieve flickering.
-This is achieved by the code seen below:
+The main program loop's function is to constantly monitor the analog input coming in from pin 14 and to supply a 50% duty cycle (meaning 50% of the time on and 50% of the time off) signal to the LED through pin 12 to achieve flickering.
+This is done by the code seen below:

 ```c
 frequency_input_raw_value = analogRead(ANALOG_FREQUENCY_INPUT_PIN);                                     //Get raw digital value of analog input from potentiometer, 0 to 1023